Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/05_run_dynamis.md

 ## Run: Dynamis (Delta Version)

 - Two pairs of players will be tethered with the red/green tether.
+  - Red/green tethered players will be **taking monitor hits**.
 - Two pairs of players will be tethered with the blue tether.
+  - Blue tethered players will be handling **Pile Pitch**.
   - Hello, Near World and Hello, Distant World will appear on two players with a blue tether.

 <div style="background-color: #200 ; padding: 10px; border: 1px solid;">
 <p><b>UNDER CONSTRUCTION!</b></p>